Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 ### Step 10: GTEx

 a.
-Go to the GTEx eQTL dashboard, avaliable at "https://gtexportal.org/home/eqtlDashboardPage".
+Go to the GTEx eQTL dashboard, avaliable at [GTExeQTL]"https://gtexportal.org/home/eqtlDashboardPage".

 b.
 Copy and paste the filtered "GTEx format" rows into the dashboard and select the tissues of interest.
-For this analysis we selected all tissues.
+For this analysis we selected all tissues and then performed a selected anaylsis, only selecting tissues with significant changes in epression for ease of viualisation.

 c.
 Select search.
 GTEx will display the expression of the gene of interest with the variant of interst within the tissues selected.
 Signficant searches will be highlighted in red.
 The analysis is now complete.

 d.
-The results from the GTEx analysis can be found in the 'Results/' directory.
+The results from our GTEx analysis can be found in the 'Results/' directory.

 NOTE: This analysis was perfomed on the 17th July 2024, and the GTEx database is under countinual update.